With all the news about contaminated food, is there anything I can do to lower my child's risk?

 3. Keep it covered.

-Put food that may attract insects or mice -- flour, cornmeal, oats, and sugar -- in sealed containers in your cupboard or pantry.
+Put food that may attract insects or mice -- flour, cornmeal, oats, and sugar -- in sealed containers (preferably metal or ceramic) in your cupboard or pantry.
 Avoid storing food in cabinets that have water, drain, or heating pipes passing through them.
 These can provide openings for insects and mice.
 Just in case cans have been contaminated with droppings, wash the tops with soap and water before opening.

 Also, store meat at the bottom of the refrigerator, and place it in a plastic bag (like the ones you get at the grocery store for vegetables).
 That will keep meat juice from dripping on other foods and potentially contaminating them.